SDGforskning/sdg-strings/SDG07_query_topic_WoS.md

 #### Phrase 4

-This phrase finds works about improving energy access and security.
+This phrase finds works about energy access and security.
 This phrase uses established phrases for these concepts; other phrases use broader terms for affordability and access.

 The elements of the phrase are: *energy security/access phrases*. `energy NEAR/3 (dignity OR care)` was tested but there were few relevant results at this time in this combination.